kubernetes/test-infra/releng/config-rotator/README.md

 # config-rotator

-config-rotator rotated forked presubmit, periodic, and postsubmit job configs created by `config-forker`.
+config-rotator rotates forked presubmit, periodic, and postsubmit job configs created by `config-forker`.

 ## Usage

 * `--config-file`: Path to the job config to rotate
-* `--new`: Version to rotate to (one of stable1, stable2, stable3)
+* `--new`: Version to rotate to (one of stable1, stable2, stable3, stable4)
-* `--old`: Version to rotate from (one of beta, stable1, stable2)
+* `--old`: Version to rotate from (one of beta, stable1, stable2, stable3)

 ## Actions taken